kcaisley/substrate2/docs/site/docs/schematics/schematics.md

 <CodeSnippet language="rust" snippet="vdivider-instantiate-blocking-bad">{Core}</CodeSnippet>

-Even though it looks like we succesfully recovered from an error, the error was already been pushed into the schematic via `cell.instantiate_blocking(...)`.
+Even though it looks like we successfully recovered from an error, the error was already pushed into the schematic via `cell.instantiate_blocking(...)`.
 The above methods only work if we want to propagate errors.
 If you want to recover from errors, you should use the generate/add workflow outlined next.
 :::